 Corporate social responsibility encompasses not only what companies do with their profits, but also how they make them.
 It goes beyond philanthropy and compliance and addresses how companies manage their economic, social, and environmental impacts, as well as their relationships in all key spheres of influence: the workplace, the marketplace, the supply chain, the community, and the public policy realm.
 (Harvard)

 Critical thinking is the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.
 (National Council for Excellence in Critical Thinking)

 Service learning, is an educational experience based upon a collaborative partnership between the university and the community that enables students to apply academic knowledge and critical thinking skills to meet genuine community needs.
 Through reflection and assessment, students gain deeper understanding of course content and the importance of civic engagement.
-(CPS)
+(Tulane Center for Public Service)

 A social enterprise is an organization or venture that achieves its primary social or environmental mission using business method.
 The social needs addressed by social enterprises and the business models they use are as diverse as human ingenuity.
 (SEA)

 Sustainable development.
 We work to promote ecologically sound, “sustainable” human development, i.e. to enhance and promote opportunities for all people to “do more and be more in ways that they have reason to value,” according to philosopher Amartya Sen and the United Nations Development Program (UNDP).
 This aim is consistent with expanding human rights everywhere, and eradicating poverty seen as deprivations of material, political, and intangible freedoms, not just lack of income.
 (Sen, UNDP)